Maybe this —Michael Calderone’s description of

 Want to navel-gaze at a new level?
 Maybe scan the “power grid” ranking for familiar names?
 Get in line and wait…

 UPDATE: I’m finally on the site!
 Abrams, in a publisher’s note, promises Mediaite won’t be the Dan Abrams Post, that his “top of class” media writers (including Rachel Sklar, onetime HuffPo media editor; Glynnis MacNicol, formerly of FishbowlNY; and Steve Krakauer, a former TV Newserite,) will have editorial independence.
-The site, he writes, “is for the media, it’s about the media and it is part of the new media.”Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+The site, he writes, “is for the media, it’s about the media and it is part of the new media.”Liz Cox Barrett is a writer at CJR.